hammelm/mempeek/README.md

 Numerical values can be specified as decimal numbers, hexadecimal numbers starting with the prefix "0x" or binary number starting with the prefix "0b".

+Numerical values containing a decimal point or exponential values (e.g. 3.14, .5 or 1e-6) are interpreted as floating point numbers and are converted to a 64 bit integer value representing the IEEE 754 double precision encoding of the floating point number.

 expressions
 -----------